Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

 \bcor For a reductive group $G$ over a scheme $S$ and a maximal $S$-torus $T \subset G$ with Lie algebra $\ft \subset \fg$ and $W \ce N_G(T)/T$, if $\sR(G)$ has no torsion residue characteristics, then the schematically-dominant morphism $\kt/W \ra \kg\!\sslash\!
 G$ is a universal homeomorphism. \ecor

-\bpf We use the fpqc local on the base nature of being a universal homeomorphism \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0CEX}{0CEX}} to work \'{e}tale locally on $S$ and assume that $G$ is split with respect to $T$.
+\bpf We use the fpqc local on the base nature of being a universal homeomorphism \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/0CEX}{0CEX}} to work \'{e}tale locally on $S$ and assume that $G$ is split with respect to $T$.
 By \Cref{prop:base-change-for-g//G}, the formation of $\kg\!\sslash\!
 G$ commutes with any base change.
 For the coarse space $\ft/W$, the same holds up to a universal homeomorphism, so we may assume that $S = \Spec(\bZ)$.
 Then, since $T$ is split,

 (see \S\ref{conv}).
-By \cite{Dem73}*{Thm.~3}, the assumption on the residue characteristics implies that the $W$-invariants of $\Sym(X^*(T))$ form a polynomial algebra, so $\ft/W$ is an affine space of relative dimension $\rk(G)$.
-Moreover, by \cite{Jan04}*{\S7.13, Claim}, the map $\kt/W \ra \kg\!\sslash\!
+By \cite{Dem73}*{Th\'{e}or\`{e}me 3}, the assumption on the residue characteristics implies that the $W$-invariants of $\Sym(X^*(T))$ form a polynomial algebra, so $\ft/W$ is an affine space of relative dimension $\rk(G)$.
+Moreover, by \cite{Jan04}*{Section 7.13, Claim}, the map $\kt/W \ra \kg\!\sslash\!
 G$ is bijective on points valued in every algebraically closed $S$-field.
 Consequently, since $\kg\!\sslash\!
-G$ is also an affine space of relative dimension $\rk(G)$ (see \Cref{prop:base-change-for-g//G}), the fibral criterion \cite{EGAIV3}*{11.3.11} and \cite{EGAIV2}*{6.1.5} ensure that $\kt/W \ra \kg\!\sslash\!
+G$ is also an affine space of relative dimension $\rk(G)$ (see \Cref{prop:base-change-for-g//G}), the fibral criterion \cite{EGAIV3}*{Corollaire 11.3.11} and \cite{EGAIV2}*{Proposition 6.1.5} ensure that $\kt/W \ra \kg\!\sslash\!
 G$ is flat.
 Since this map is also of finite presentation, it is an open, continuous bijection on topological spaces, and remains so after any base change, so it is a universal homeomorphism. \epf

 The preceding corollary allows us to describe the basic geometric properties of the map $\fg \ra \kg\!\sslash\!G$.

 \bcor Let $G$ be a reductive group over a scheme $S$ such that either $G$ is root-smooth, or $2$ is not a torsion residue characteristic for $\sR(G)$, or $S$ is the spectrum of a field.
 The affine map \be \fg \ra \kg\!\sslash\!G \ \ \x{is surjective, with irreducible geometric fibers of dimension $\dim(G) - \rk(G)$.} \ee These geometric fibers consist \up{set-theoretically} of finitely many $G$-orbits with exactly one semisimple orbit, those above the points in $0 \in (\kg\!\sslash\!G)(S)$ consist precisely of the nilpotent sections of $\fg$, and if $G$ is root-smooth, then the geometric fibers of $\fg \ra \kg\!\sslash\!G$ that meet $\fg^\rs$ consist of a single $G$-orbit. \ecor